Ryan Davis’ Résumé

 Directs only.
 No headhunters.

-You can email me for personal address or phone number.
+You can email me for my phone number.

 - Heavy Troubleshooting